 - Secondary ataxia: This can start suddenly or gradually.
 It is a symptom of many medical and neurological conditions, including:

 - Vascular injury (stroke)

 - Metabolic problems, such as hypothyroidism and vitamin E or B12 deficiency

-- Exposure to certain drugs or toxins, such as chronic alcohol exposure, heavy metals, and some seizure or cancer drugs
+- Exposure to certain drugs or toxins, such as long-term alcohol exposure, heavy metals, and some seizure or cancer medications

 - Infectious diseases, such as HIV, syphilis or a viral infection of the brain

 - Cancer, either in the brain or other areas of the body